saastechacademy/foundation/moqui-framework/beginner/developing-rest-api.md

   * For each item inside the item_details, productId, quantity and unitAmount parameters should be mandatory.

 * Use the existing customer with the partyId, “CustJqp”, available in the moqui-tutorial component, for creating the orders.
+* The successful API request should output the orderId and orderPartSeqId.

 ```
 {
     "orderId": "100000",